-The Empty Opera House: Online Storytelling & Origami with Artist Linda Stephen 3/26 @ 3 pm
+The Empty Opera House: Online Storytelling & Origami Craft with Linda Stephen 3/26 (& recorded video)

 Origami artist, author and illustrator Linda Stephen partners with the Minden Opera House for the first visual art performance in a series of online performances for “The Empty Opera House” series.

 The stage is dark, and the seats are empty, but thanks to technology, we don’t have to remain totally isolated.
 We can still connect from our own homes to share an afternoon of art, storytime and creation together.